State of Delaware

-Delaware actively seeks and encourages enterprise and investment.
-To this end, Delaware has evolved the most modern and flexible business organization laws in the United States, has adopted modern banking and consumer credit laws and has reduced personal income taxes and established a nationwide reputation for innovative tax structure.
+Delaware actively encourages enterprise and investment, fostering a business-friendly environment.
+The state has developed modern and flexible business organization laws, streamlined banking and consumer credit regulations, and reduced personal income taxes.
+Delaware has earned a reputation for its innovative tax structure.

 Why incorporate in Delaware?